jaalto/project--restricted-shell-rbash/README.rst

 DESCRIPTION
 ===========

-Utility to create restricted shell account using Bash in rbash mode.
+Utility to create restricted shell, to jail, account using Bash in rbash mode.

-GNU project's Bash running in ``rbash`` mode is a viable choice if you are trying to somewhat contain trusted users.
+GNU project's Bash running in ``rbash`` mode is a viable choice if you are trying to somewhat contain semi-trusted users.
 This project includes basic files and utility to create a dummy user that only can run commands of your choice.
 Useful for setting up tightly confined secure accounts that allow minimum access to restricted set of commands.